How Accurate Is Deepgram? Nova-3 Benchmarks, Independently Checked

 Is Deepgram more accurate than AssemblyAI?

 They trade places depending on the test.
 On the Open ASR Leaderboard composite, Nova-3 edges Universal-2 on most datasets by 0.2–1.6 percentage points.
 In the arXiv 2408.16287 evaluation, AssemblyAI ranked among the most accurate engines while Deepgram ranked fastest.
-AssemblyAI's newer Universal-3 Pro (February 2026) measured 2.3% WER on Artificial Analysis's AgentTalk benchmark.
-Practical rule: for maximum accuracy on recorded audio, AssemblyAI's newest model has the edge; for streaming latency and cost per minute, Deepgram wins.
+AssemblyAI's current flagship Universal-3.5 Pro (July 2026, successor to the now-deprecated Universal-3 Pro) measured 7.0% aggregate WER in Novascribe's July 2026 benchmark of 14 models — rank 3 overall (behind Speechmatics Melia-1 at 6.4% and Enhanced at 6.9%) and comfortably ahead of Deepgram Nova-3 English (8.9% aggregate).
+Practical rule: for maximum accuracy on batch recorded audio, Speechmatics Melia-1 leads and AssemblyAI Universal-3.5 Pro is second; for streaming latency and cost per minute on English audio, Deepgram Nova-3 wins.

 How much more accurate is Nova-3 than Nova-2?